Contact:

 Injection drilling

-Injection drilling refers to one or more boreholes that are arranged, dimensioned, and prepared so that an injection medium—such as cement slurry, microfine cement, epoxy or polyurethane injection resin, silicate or acrylate gel—can be introduced under controlled pressure into cracks, pores, or joint systems.
+Injection drilling refers to one or more boreholes that are arranged, dimensioned, and prepared so that an injection medium – such as cement slurry, microfine cement, epoxy or polyurethane injection resin, silicate or acrylate gel – can be introduced under controlled pressure into cracks, pores, or joint systems.
 The objectives are sealing against water, consolidation of a structure, cavity filling, or structurally bonding crack flanks.
 Typical drilling diameters, depending on material and purpose, range from about 12 to 50 mm; drilling depth is governed by member thickness, crack path, or geological layer.
 In contrast to a splitting borehole (for hydraulic splitting), injection drilling is sealed with packers and tested for tightness to ensure a defined pressure and flow path for the injection medium.
+Sound design considers crack connectivity, anticipated leak paths, and the injectability of the chosen material at site temperature.

 Fields of application and objectives of injection drilling